Davie, Florida • Primary-source investigative summary

 Sep 26, 2022

-⚑ Police Chief signs full Agency Agreement.
+⚑ Town Purchasing Manager signs full Agency Agreement.
 Section 6.4 creates a “No-Fee Term” for access to the shared private network that survives contract termination indefinitely unless separately terminated.
 Agency Agreement 9-26-22 →

 Oct 2022